opensearch-project/documentation-website/_opensearch/install/plugins.md

 ## Install

-There are three ways to install plugins using `opensearch-plugin`:
+There are three ways to install plugins using the `opensearch-plugin`:

 - [Install a plugin by name]({{site.url}}{{site.baseurl}}/opensearch/install/plugins#install-a-plugin-by-name)
 - [Install a plugin by from a zip file]({{site.url}}{{site.baseurl}}/opensearch/install/plugins#install-a-plugin-from-a-zip-file)